vfarcic/devops24/manuscript/35-networking-calico.md

 exit (from busybox)
 ```

-Since we have `deny-all` network policy in place, now we can't ping same pods we tried earlier before policy.
+Since we have *deny-all* network policy in place, we can't ping same pods we tried earlier before policy.
 We now going to open traffic selectively.
 Our ingress traffic should look like below,

 ![Figure : Ingress Policy](images/ingress-allow.png)

-We will apply some labels on exisitng pods to understand the concept little bit easier.
-We will apply `tier=backend` to `api` pods and `tier=db` to `db` pod
+We will apply some labels on existing pods to understand the concept little bit easier.
+We will apply `tier=backend` to *api* pods and `tier=db` to *db* pod

 ```bash
 $ kubectl --kubeconfig ./admin.conf label pods -l type=api tier=backend